 Tom has served as an Associate Professor at Vanderbilt Law School from 1972 until 1978 (tenured in 1975).
 Thereafter he has served as an Adjunct Professor at the Law School and as an Adjunct Professor at Owen Graduate School of Management.
-Courses taught include Corporate Finance, Commercial Transactions, Securities Regulation, and Corporations and Financial Instruments.
+Courses taught include Corporate Finance, Commercial Transactions, Securities Regulation, and Financial Instruments.
 He is the author of numerous law review articles and state and national seminar presentations on corporate and securities issues.

 He has been named in the Best Lawyers in America for the past 30 years, and each year has been named in the Nashville Post Best Lawyers in Nashville.

 - Founding Chairman of the Nashville Public Education Foundation

 - Past Chairman (2007 – 2019) and current member of the Steering Committee of Nashville’s Agenda

 - Past Chairman (2004 – 2005) of the Nashville Area Chamber of Commerce Board of Governors

 - Founding Chairman (1990) of Partnership 2000, what is now Partnership 2020, the Nashville Area Chamber of Commerce’s economic development initiative

 - Former President and current Trustee of Leadership Nashville